When is it Legal to Use a GPS Tracker on a Car?

 Disclaimer: This article is not intended to replace the legal advice of an attorney.
 You should seek the advice of an attorney to ensure you understand your local laws as it relates to the use of a GPS tracker on a car.

 Law Enforcement: Although the views and verbiage around the subject are different in every state, what is consistent across the board is that law enforcement must obtain a warrant prior to using a GPS tracker on the car of a criminal suspect.
 In a previous article in the BrickHouse Security Learning Library, we discussed court cases that have impacted GPS tracking legislation.
-This can be explored for a greater understanding of legalities surrounding GPS tracking and law enforcement.
+This can be explored for a greater understanding of the legalities surrounding GPS tracking and law enforcement.

 Private Citizens: The federal laws, state regulations, and consequences vary on the use of a GPS tracker on a car by private citizens.
 However, we do know that in all 50 states it is illegal to use a GPS tracker on a car that you do not own.
 So, if you want to track the whereabouts of a person, you should consult with an attorney.
 The potential consequences of ending up on the wrong side of the law can result in monetary penalties and potentially a blemish on your criminal background.

 Businesses: Your decision to protect your investments through GPS tracking devices is your legal right.
 Whether you have an entire fleet or just a few cars, you can protect your assets without fear of privacy infringement or fear of breaking the law.
 Nationwide, the law allows business owners to track their vehicles without the need for complicated terms and conditions.
 This can often become a gray area when employees feel that they are being watched, or when their movements continue to be tracked even after business hours.
-As with all forms of GPS tracking, it is recommended that a business owner seek legal advice regarding best practices for the tracking of their employees.
+As with all forms of GPS tracking, it is recommended that business owners seek legal advice regarding best practices for the tracking of their employees.

 How GPS Tracking Data May Be Used